William C. Found

 University Professor Emeritus, Senior Scholar

 Since joining York University full-time in 1968, Bill Found has based his teaching and research in the Department of Geography and the Faculty of Environmental Studies.
 His interests include landscape analysis, environmental management, program implementation and evaluation, participatory development, mathematical modelling, and the use of multi-media techniques in teaching and research.
 His current research, writing and documentary-film production reflect his passionate interest in the evolution of Caribbean landscapes.
 Much of his work involves collaboration with Caribbean organizations.

 Much of Bill Found’s research and related teaching has been international in scope, with major projects centred in a variety of Caribbean locations, East Africa, and Indonesia.
 He has been instrumental in providing international opportunities for York students, particularly through exchange agreements with other universities.
-His own work has included visiting research/teaching appointments at Harvard, Umeå (Sweden), and the University of Toronto, and at the Academies of Sciences in Cuba and the U.S.S.R..
+His own work has included visiting research/teaching appointments at Harvard, Umeå (Sweden), the University of Toronto, and the Academies of Sciences in Cuba and the U.S.S.R..